notary/offline-tasks/README.md

 # offline-tasks
-Library for saving the task when there is no connection to the Internet, and run when an Internet connection will be
+Library to save the task when there is no connection to the Internet, and run when an Internet connection will be

 ## Using
 ### 1. Create